oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Cookie-based Session Management {#pattern-tmb-sessions}

-Similar to the BFF, the token-mediating backend relies on traditional browser cookies to keep track of the user's session.
+Similar to the BFF, the token-mediating backend relies on browser cookies to keep track of the user's session.
 The same implementation guidelines and security considerations as for a BFF apply, as discussed in {{pattern-bff-sessions}}.

 #### Combining OAuth and OpenID Connect